telefonicaid/fiware-cosmos/cosmos-admin/README.md

     $ ./get_user_stats.sh <mysql_host> <mysql_port> <db_name> <mysql_user> <mysql_password> <ssh_logs>

 Since the above mentioned statistics change along the time, it is useful to schedule this script execution in a periodic fashion, let's say at least once per day.
-You can use the `crontab` for achieving this.
+You can use the `crontab` tool for achieving this; take a look on the next section for more details.

 At the same time, the system log rotation must be done at the same frequency this script is run.
 The reason is the ssh log file is used in order to obtain the number of successful and failed connections; therefore, if this is done in a per day fashion, then the system logs must be rotated once per day; if the statistics are got once per week, then the system logs must be rotated once per week as well; and so on.
 If you don't want to rotate all the system logs at the same frequency this script is executed, at least you must syncronize the ssh log file among all the system log files.